carbonplan/offsets-db-data/docs/index.md

 ```

-Welcome to the CarbonPlan Offsets Database!
+Welcome to OffsetsDB!
 This documentation provides an overview of offsets-db-data, a Python package with utilities for cleaning and processing data for [carbonplan/offsets-db-web](https://github.com/carbonplan/offsets-db-web)

 ```{button-ref} install-offsets-db-data
 :ref-type: doc